CASPer Admission Requirement

-CASPer test dates and times for September 2018 Nursing admission are now available at takeCASPer.com under the heading "Canadian Nursing School, Social Work, Rehabilitation Science (2018 Admissions)".
+CASPer test dates and times for September 2019 Nursing admission will be available at takeCASPer.com in early Fall 2018.

 You will be provided with a limited number of testing dates and times.
 Please note that these are the only testing dates available for your CASPer test.
 There will be no additional tests scheduled.

 Once test dates are posted, you can register for the CASPer test at takeCASPer.com using your Dalhousie ID number ('B00' number) and a piece of government-issued photo ID.
 Your Dalhousie ID number will be issued to you via email no later than one week after the submission of your Dalhousie Undergraduate Application.
 Please use an email address that you check regularly to ensure that you receive relevant updates to the test schedule.